Saveanu-Robert/TestFusion-Enterprise/README.md

 - HTML Report: `npm run test:report`
 - Test artifacts are stored in `test-results/`
-- Playwright report is stored in `playwright-report/`
+- Enterprise reports are stored in `enterprise-reports/`

 ## 🧪 Writing Tests